A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Measurements

-Using a packaged chip with 800\,nm wide slot waveguides with 100\,nm gap, Raman spectra were obtained for varying concentations of isopropyl alcohol (IPA) in water, as shown in Fig.~\ref{fig:spectra}.
-A separate measurement with only deionized water above the chip was used to subtract any background fluorescence and wavelength dependence of light coming off the chip since reflection at several on-chip components generated weak Fabry-Perot fringes.
-Due to the wavelength dependence of the directional coupler, we also saw greater signal collection for Raman light at the 2923\,cm$^{-1}$ peaks than at peaks between 819-1450\,cm$^{-1}$.
-For this device, the ratio of Raman signal from pure IPA above the chip to background fluorescence at 2923\,cm$^{-1}$ was $58\pm4:62\pm4$ (counts) without any baseline subtraction.
-In order to extract the additional pump light rejection when collecting backscattered Raman signal, we measured the forward-scattered Raman signal from a separate 5\,mm long straight slot waveguide.
-In this configuration, the strong background fluorescence and Raman generated in the fiber (with an amplitude of $898\pm73$ counts) prevented direct identification of the IPA peaks.
-Only when subtracting a baseline measurement performed with no analyte could the Raman peaks at 2923\,cm$^{-1}$ be identified, with an amplitude of $143\pm31$ counts.
-The difference in signal-to-background ratio between the forward- and backward-collection configurations indicates an effective on-chip background rejection ratio of $7.7\pm1.1$\,dB as a result of collecting the backreflected light.
-This agrees well with our calculations as it is slightly lower than the theoretical maximum presented in Fig.~\ref{fig:performance}(c).
+Using a packaged chip with 800\,nm wide slot waveguides with a 100\,nm gap, Raman spectra were obtained for varying concentations of isopropyl alcohol (IPA) in water, as shown in Fig.~\ref{fig:spectra}.
+A separate measurement with only deionized water above the chip was used to subtract any background fluorescence and wavelength dependence of light coming off the chip since reflection at several on-chip components generated weak Fabry-P\'{e}rot fringes (Fig.~\ref{fig:spectra}(b)).
+Due to the wavelength dependence of the directional coupler, we also saw greater signal collection for Raman light at the peaks around 2923\,cm$^{-1}$ than at peaks between 819-1450\,cm$^{-1}$.
+For this device, the SBR (ratio of Raman signal from IPA above the chip to background signal measured at the bottom of the peak, without any baseline subtraction) was $58:62$ (counts) for the 2923\,cm$^{-1}$ peak with 100\% IPA.
+In order to identify the source of the background signal and to extract the additional pump light rejection when collecting backscattered Raman signal, we measured the forward-scattered Raman signal from a separate 5\,mm-long straight slot waveguide.
+In this configuration, the strong background fluorescence and Raman generated in the fiber (with an amplitude of $898$ counts) prevented direct identification of the IPA peaks.
+Only when subtracting a baseline measurement performed with no analyte could the Raman peaks at 2923\,cm$^{-1}$ be identified, with an amplitude of $143$ counts.
+As we will discuss in more details in Section~\ref{sec:background}, these SBR values indicate that the background signal originates mostly from the fiber, and allow us to extract an effective on-chip pump rejection ratio of $9.6$\,dB as a result of collecting the backreflected light.
+This agrees well with our calculations from Section~\ref{sec:background} as it is slightly lower than the theoretical maximum of $\sim$12\,dB for a 100\,nm-gap TE slot waveguide (see Fig.~\ref{fig:performance}(d)).